-Over the next few months, we are hoping to also provide a financials RDR vs SDS comparison “Not For Profit” version, highlighting the changes that might arise in the NFP reporting requirements.
-More information to follow when this comparison has been completed.
+STOP PRESS!
+RDR vs SDS comparison “Not For Profit” version highlighting the changes that might arise in the NFP reporting requirements has been completed.
+Go to this link to get access to the NFP document.

 You might also be interested in: